HologramPeter/DAQ-Technical-Assessment/cloud/proposal/proposal.md

 - **S3 bucket**
   - **Usages**
     - Storing OTA firmware files.

+- **ECS (optional, not shown in diagram)**
+  - **Usages**
+    - User application for requests/commands
+    - May be used for issuing OTA requests by getting the specified firmware version from S3 bucket and forward to lambda for MQTT processing.

+<div style="page-break-after: always;"></div>

 ## Terraform
 The deployment of services mentioned can be added on to the existing terraform project.